WnP/vimwiki_markdown/README.md

 ## Anchor links

-When creating markdown anchors, the following anchor names should be avoided:
+When naming markdown anchors, the following anchor names should be avoided:

 * names terminating with underscores and followed by numeric digits (e.g. foo#bar_69 may end up being incremented to foo#bar_70 and so on)